Art-Sells/Arells/Build-Notes.md

 - Add new assets (VAPA/wallet-connection)
-- - Assets have their own page (connect asset)
+- - Assets have their own page and token values (that should be implemented in fetchBalance and everywhere these token values are used) (connect asset)

 - After user accumulation and scaling, add Buy/Sell (add VatopGroups back), can buy high, can never sell below market price (sloth)
 - Figure out way to save .JSON info into another very secure section (possibly offline for added security)